Review : Unmasked Kylo Ren

 Star Wars Black Series (Hasbro)

 An unmasked Kylo Ren always felt like an inevitable addition to the Star Wars Black Series line.
 He was announced a couple of weeks before Star Wars Celebration 2016 in London as an exclusive figure, and would later go on to be available at SDCC 2016.
 Restricted to 3000 pieces at Star Wars Celebration, the figure sold out across all three days.
-It was also revealed at the show that the basic unmasked figure would be released in the main series, the vanilla version will be #26.
+The basic figure, #26, was released as part of the 1st wave of Rogue One figures in September 2016.

 Articulation on the figure is identical to all the other Ren's and consistent with the POA the Black Series are now using.
 The head is a ball joint and either head can move up and down and rotate fully on the ball joint.
 The shoulders are ball jointed and can extend out and upwards, although you will find the right arm stops a little lower than the left due to being blocked by the over cloak.
 The elbows are single jointed but also rotate and there is a pinned wrist which allows the hands to rotate and bend.